monarin/psana-nersc/psdaq/instructions/epix10ka/epix10ka_1khz_standalone_test_readme.md

 - In **Camera devGui**: `FrameCnt` (under `RdoutStreamMonitoring.Ch[0]`) should be increasing.
 - In **kcu1500 devGui**: `DevPcie.Application.AppLane[0].EventBuilder.DataCnt[0-2]` should all be increasing at comparable rates.
+More information about DataCnt lanes:
+DMA Channel mapping section on this page: https://github.com/slaclab/lcls2-pgp-pcie-apps.
 ---

 ## Note